KungPhoo/ba67-basic/readme.md

 **NOTE** If you break the program with the `ESC` key, the characters 0..127 (ASCII set) reset to the defaults.

+### CLOUD
+Specifies the cloud storage parameters.
+BA67 can load and write files to a cloud storage.
+See the file `cloud.php` in the `www.ba67.org` folder of the source code to host our own cloud service.

+**Usage:** `CLOUD email$ [, server$]`

+When you `CHDIR "CLOUD"`, all read and write access will be done on the cloud you provided.
+You can go back to your local file system with `CHDIR "."`.

+If you have a local directory "CLOUD" and want to change to that directory, you can do so with  `CHDIR "./CLOUD"`.

+See annex for more details.

 ### DUMP
 Prints all variable values to the current output device.